dobieone/dobieone.github.io/index.md

 [Alternative Health Calculation](/GameNotes/Health.md) where you keep track of the maximum value to allow modifiers to be added easily.

+[Simple Combat Maths](/GameNotes/CombatMaths.md) using Attack vs Defense as it base stats.

 ## General C#

 Console Menu System (.Net Framework) [Repository](https://github.com/dobieone/ConsoleMenu)